se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 ### Structs

-Rust is careful to call it's data collection type a "struct", though it has many similarities with classes from other libraries.
+Rust is careful to call its data collection type a "struct", though it has many similarities with classes from other libraries.
 The main reason they avoid the object-oriented term is due to the fact that Rust's struct doesn't support inheritance - the Trait system (later) replaces it.
 Defining a `struct` looks